Azure/fedramp-iaas-webapp/README.md

 #### How to delete deployed resources

-To help with deleting protected resources, use postdeploy/deleteProtectedItems.ps1 -- this will specifically help you with removing the delete lock on the resources inside your vault.
+To help with deleting protected resources, use postdeploy/deleteProtectedItems.ps1 -- this PowerShell script will removing the delete lock on the resources inside your Recovery Services vault.
+Note, you will first need to edit the script to include your subscription ID and Recovery Service vault name.

-## Known Issues

-1. Deployment only works successfully with a new Key Vault (it does not work with an existing Key Vault).

 ## Disclaimer